dscp46/sockspeppet/doc/http_hdr.md

 # HTTP Header Compression

-This document presents a Stateful HTTP Header Compression method.
+This document presents a method which performs Stateful HTTP Header Compression.

-This is useful for Layer 7 optimization over a constrained channel.
+This is useful for Layer 7 optimization on a 8-bit safe communication channel, with a bandwidth of 1200bps or below.

+Terrain feedback show 65~85% airtime reduction starting from the second HTTP query, with the same user agent.

+To avoid race conditions, one dictionnary *MUST* be used per direction.
+Once header transmission has ended, the compression scheme switches to transparent mode.

 ## Compression algorithm
+When the DEFLATE algorithm is used to attempt compressing a payload, it *MUST* be configured

 ```mermaid
 flowchart TD
     Init@{ shape: sm-circ, label: "Init" }